onzfonz/comp227/src/content/0/en/part0b.md

 and Angular 2 will not be backwards compatible with the first version.
 Angular 2 and the newer versions have not gotten too warm of a welcome.

-Currently, one of the most popular tool for implementing the browser-side logic of web applications is Facebook's [React](https://reactjs.org/) library.
+Currently, one of the most popular tools for implementing the browser-side logic of web applications is Facebook's [React](https://reactjs.org/) library.
 During this course, we will get familiar with React and other technologies which are frequently used together.

 The status of React seems strong, but the world of JavaScript is ever-changing.
-For example, while [VueJS](https://vuejs.org/) has been around a while as an "up and comer", there are other frameworks like [Svelte](https://svelte.dev/) and [Qwik](https://qwik.build.io) that have recently started generating buzz.
+For example, while [VueJS](https://vuejs.org/) has been around a while as an "up-and-comer", there are other frameworks like [Svelte](https://svelte.dev/) and [Qwik](https://qwik.build.io) that have recently started generating buzz.
 While we have been talking about SPA, there is also talk about [returning more components back to the server](https://dev.to/this-is-learning/the-return-of-server-side-routing-b05).

 ### Full-stack web development

-What does the the term, *Full-stack web development*, mean?
+What does the term - *Full-stack web development* - mean?
-**Full stack** is a buzzword that everyone talks about, but is used in multiple ways.
+**Full stack** is a buzzword.
+It's ubiquitous yet devoid of any meaning.
+Let's try to provide some context for how the word ends up relating to the term stack.

 Practically all web applications have (at least) two "layers":